How to Handle Negative Hotel Reviews

 Here’s a basic response example to get you started…

 Hi *first name*, thank you for your review, we greatly appreciate the time you have taken to provide us with this valuable feedback.
 We are very sorry to hear that you didn’t have a great experience in our hotel – our mission is to provide excellent guest experiences, so we are sorry to have let you down.
 We have taken your feedback on board, and we will strive to make improvements accordingly.
 To further show our deepest apologies and gratitude, we wish to contact you personally to discuss this further.
 Kind regards, the team at *property name*.

 Don’t take a ‘copy and paste’ approach.
 Travellers will view this as impersonal.
 Instead, use the above example as a guideline to writing your responses – and remember to always personalise each individual response.

 Take Care When Responding to Negative Online Reviews

 Remember: your reputation is on the line.

 Online review sites like Tripadvisor have a huge influence on travellers’ opinions of your hotel – so don’t take negative online reviews lightly, and definitely don’t ignore them.
-Take a breather, respond in a timely manner, express gratitude, apologise, and instigate change; and you’ll be en route to becoming a Tripadvisor expert!
+Take a breather, respond in a timely manner, express gratitude, apologise, and instigate change; and you’ll be en route to becoming a OTA expert!

 Now we hope you know the answer to ‘should hotels respond to negative online reviews?’